Malta: Risk Assessment

 - Public debt held by residents

-The trade deficit is largely offset by the services surplus
+The trade deficit is broadly offset by the services surplus

-Despite a large deficit in the trade in goods (expected at around 13.5% of GDP in 2016, down 1.5% because of reduced investment) resulting from its lack of energy resources, limited diversification in its manufacturing output and the high level of consumer goods imports, the country has a current account surplus.
-This is due to its surplus in services (20% of GDP) linked with tourism, remote electronic gaming, as well as the duty-free port located in Marsaxlokk.
-Its transshipment, logistics and warehousing activities for containers, oil and petrol products have been contracted by the public company Malta Freeport Corp.
-Ltd to private operators.
-The port is used for transshipping cargoes from very large ships to smaller vessels suited for smaller capacity Mediterranean ports, and vice versa.
+Despite huge deficit in the trade in goods (19% of GDP in 2017), due to the shortage of energy resources, poorly diversified manufacturing output and the strong import component of consumer goods, the country runs a current account surplus.
+This due to the positive balance on services associated with tourism, online electronic gaming and the duty-free port at Marsaxlokk.
+This port is used for the transshipment of cargoes from high-tonnage vessels to smaller vessels suited for smaller capacity Mediterranean ports and vice versa.
 The port of Valetta retains the other port operations.